UserNombre/usernombre.github.io/_posts/2025-06-17-linux-program-execution-part-i.md

 With this in mind, I've set out to (hopefully) create a series of articles that will deal with the execution of a program, starting with the shell invoking it up until the execution of its first line of code.
-In this article, we'll only explore the creation of a new process, and I intend for later ones to deal with the execution of a new program and dynamic loading, among other things.
+In this article, we'll only explore the creation of a new process[^article-process], and I intend for later ones to deal with the execution of a new program and dynamic loading, among other things.
 Additionally, for some tangential topics that are not covered here, I'll link to useful resources I've come across, which should provide a starting point for deeper exploration.

 This article is written with `x86-64` systems in mind, as it is what I am most familiar with.
 Wherever code is referenced, links to the source are provided to improve browsability[^article-code].